Admission is the regular price for entering into our 68 acre facility with over 20 specialty gardens.

 9 am - 5 pm

-no entry 45 before closing (4:15pm)
+Last entry is 45 minutes before closing at 4:15pm

 Files coming soon.